LukasDex/movies/README.md

-# Movies OMDb API scrapper
+# Movies OMDb API scraper

 Script is using OMDb API for filling database with information about movies.
 Program also provides commands for printing information gathered in database.